plan-systems/design-docs/proof-of-correctness.md

  - So then, could the _reordering, blocking, or withholding_ ("withholding") of entries from **𝓛<sub>C</sub>** cause **𝓡<sub>i</sub>** to pass through a state such that access controls or grants established by members of **C** could be circumvented or exploited?
 We separate the possibilities into two categories:
     1. **Unauthorized key, channel, or content access**
         - These scenarios are characterized by gaining unauthorized access to a privileged key that in turn allows read access to restricted content within **𝓡<sub>i</sub>**.
         - Since any withholding of entries can't result in the _additional_  generation/grant of permissions, the remaining possibility is that withholding entries somehow result in  **𝓡<sub>i</sub>** not mutating such that privileged data somehow remains accessible.
 This is a legitimate concern, however, [Channel Entry Validation](#Channel-Entry-Validation) requires that any mutation that is access-restrictive in nature must also [issue a new channel security epoch](#issuing-a-new-Channel-Epoch).
 In this process flow, _only_ members with access privileges are (securely) issued the newly generated private channel key.
-Similarly, this is why a [new community epoch is issued](#Issuing-a-New-Community-Epoch) when a member is [deactivated](#deactivating-A-Member) or a [member halt](#Member-halt) is issued (but not when a [new member is added](#adding-a-new-member)).
+Similarly, this is why a [new community epoch is issued](#Issuing-a-New-Community-Epoch) when a member is [deactivated](#deactivating-A-Member) or a [Member Halt](#Member-halt) is issued (but not when a [new member is added](#adding-a-new-member)).
         - ⇒ In the case where entries are _withheld_ from **n<sub>i</sub>**, there is no possibility that subsequent entries could reveal restricted material since new peer entries would be encrypted with a newly issued member, channel or community key (after **Δ<sub>C</sub>**) .
     2. **Circumventing access controls**
-        - These scenarios are characterized by posting malicously architected channel entries on **C** intended to circumvent access controls.
+        - These scenarios are characterized by posting maliciously architected channel entries on **C** intended to circumvent access controls.
         - Given [Proof of Access Exclusivity](#Proof-of-Access-Exclusivity), we know that in order for **𝓡<sub>i</sub>** to be mutated (or maliciously manipulated), the perpetrating actor must possess _both_ an active member and community keyring.
             - ⇒ this would start with **m** (or an adversary covertly in possession of **m**'s keys) authoring and submitting said entries in an attempt to somehow sidestep an aspect of the system's channel permissions enforcement.
 How could an entry go live across **C** whose parent ACC denies access?
 [Channel Entry Validation](#Channel-Entry-Validation)'s primary purpose is to _ensure that **only** entries that validate under the parent channel's ACC are placed into "live" status_.
-        - What if **m** (or an adversary in possession of **m**'s keys) "hotwires" their node or manually crafts an entry to perform an operation not allowed by **m**?
+        - What if **m** (or an adversary in possession of **m**'s keys) "hot-wires" their node or manually crafts an entry to perform an operation not allowed by **m**?
-            - Athough **m** would be able to submit doctored entries to **𝓛<sub>C</sub>**, [Channel Entry Validation](#Channel-Entry-Validation) running on _every other_ community node would see that **m** does not have the required privileges and would indefinitely defer (reject) the entry.
+            - Although **m** would be able to submit doctored entries to **𝓛<sub>C</sub>**, [Channel Entry Validation](#Channel-Entry-Validation) running on _every other_ community node would see that **m** does not have the required privileges and would indefinitely defer (reject) the entry.
-            - This is analogous to submitting a transaction on the global Bitcoin or Ethereum blockchain that transfers coinage from an ID that does ont have sufficient funds — the transaction will never validate.
+            - This is analogous to submitting a transaction on the global Bitcoin or Ethereum blockchain that transfers coinage from an ID that does not have sufficient funds — the transaction will never validate.
-        - What if Alice is granted moderator priviledes for channel 𝘾𝒉 at the same moment she is granted a _different_ set of priviledes for 𝘾𝒉 by another?
+        - What if Alice is granted moderator privileges for channel 𝘾𝒉 at the same moment she is granted a _different_ set of privileges for 𝘾𝒉 by another?
 In this and other cases of where there is an "ambiguous conflict", then deterministic [Ambiguous Conflict Resolution](#ambiguous-conflict-resolution) ("ACR") is invoked.
             - Because ACR must be compatible with [Strong Eventual Consistency](#Strong-Eventual-Consistency) it must be time and state symmetric.
             - Although natural ambiguous conflicts are rare, it is assumed that an adversary would induce ambiguous conflicts in an attempt to circumvent access controls in **C** (and take this to be the more limiting analysis).
             - Let **ψ** represent two or more entries that cross a threshold that places them into "ambiguous conflict" status.
-            - We observe that the scope of possibilties implied by **ψ** grows with the specific scope of the conflict.
+            - We observe that the scope of possibilities implied by **ψ** grows with the specific scope of the conflict.
                 - In the above example with Alice, although there is uncertainty around _Alice's permissions in 𝘾𝒉_, there _isn't_ uncertainty around Bob's permissions in 𝘾𝒉 or Alice's permissions in a separate channel.
-                - Likewise, an ambigous conflict about Charlie's member status in **C** means there is uncertainty around the liveness of _every entry_ he authored following the the timestamp of the conflict.
+                - Likewise, an ambiguous conflict about Charlie's member status in **C** means there is uncertainty around the liveness of _every entry_ he authored following the the timestamp of the conflict.
 This example represents cascading dependencies on **ψ**.
             - ⇒ the superposition of all possible states of **𝓡** _only_ depends on states entangled with **ψ**.
             - We consider adversary **O** in possession of one or more member active private keyrings, wishing to attack **C**.
-                1. **O** could only induce ACR in proportion to the access priviledges of the keyrings they control within **C**.
+                1. **O** could only induce ACR in proportion to the access privileges of the keyrings they control within **C**.
                     - For example, if **O** _only_ had basic member permissions within **C**, then **O** _wouldn't even have the potential_ to induce an ambiguous conflict since **O**'s sphere of access control isn't large enough to be in contention with another member.
                 2. Since ACR is time and state symmetric, **O** is limited to what resembles denial of service.
-                   - Given the vanishingly low probability of repeated naturally occurring ambiguous conflicts, a protective watchdog service in **C** could raise an alert upon clear tripwires, or could auto-initiate a [member halt](#member-halt) on the keyring(s) clearly inducing unnatural rates of conflict.
+                   - Given the vanishingly low probability of repeated naturally occurring ambiguous conflicts, a protective watchdog service in **C** could raise an alert upon clear tripwires, or could auto-initiate a [Member Halt](#member-halt) on the keyring(s) clearly inducing unnatural rates of conflict.

 #### Proof of Integrity Assurance

-[Integrity Assurance](#Integrity-Assurance) specifies that members in positions of authority are accountable and remain bound to community policies and expectations.
+[Integrity Assurance](#Integrity-Assurance) asserts that members in positions of authority are accountable and remain bound to community policies and expectations.

 - Every member action (mutation) on **C** is manifested as a channel entry, whether that is a routine content entry or a specially-signed entry in the [Member Epoch Channel](#Member-Epoch-Channel).
     - ⇒ every member interaction (channel entry) is replicated across **𝓛<sub>C</sub>**, an append-only storage layer, and available for review _to all other members of **C**_.
     - ⇒ any attempt of a member to conceal or rescind a previous entry will not result in the original entry being altered.
     - ⇒ all actions in community-public channels, which includes all community administrative [reserved channels](#reserved-channels), are always openly visible for peer review and scrutiny.
 - In private channels, entry content is encrypted and _only_ members granted access by the channel's owner can read the channel's content.
     - By default, _not even community admins or authorities_ can gain access private channel content unless they have been granted access.
-    - Although the actions of a member in private channel **𝘾𝒉<sub>p</sub>** cannot be witnessed or reviewed by memebers outside of that channel, _any participant_ of **𝘾𝒉<sub>p</sub>** could be pressured by community authorities to turn over the channel's keyring (or face [deactivation](#deactivating-a-member]) or social/legal repercussions).
+    - Although the actions of a member in private channel **𝘾𝒉<sub>p</sub>** cannot be witnessed or reviewed by members outside of that channel, _any participant_ of **𝘾𝒉<sub>p</sub>** could be pressured by community authorities to turn over the channel's keyring (or face [deactivation](#deactivating-a-member]) or social/legal repercussions).
     - Community authorities are free to make use of private channels (just like other community members), but any action affecting reserved or community-public channels would be publicly available information and would be part of the permanent record that is **𝓛<sub>C</sub>**.
 - Important channels, such as [reserved channels](#reserved-channels) or channels used to conduct community governance, could harness the dependable and predictable nature of "smart contracts" on **𝓛<sub>C</sub>**.
 For example:
     - **C** has a _special_ community admin account capable of executing community propositions.
 This virtual agent (and its private keys) are wired into a smart contract on **𝓛<sub>C</sub>** such that ⅔ of **C**'s "council" members are needed to sign a proposition before the contract's "threshold" signature triggers the proposition to be executed with admin permissions.